Postoloprty: Geography

 Postoloprty is located about 7 km west of Louny and 41 km southwest of Ústí nad Labem.
 It lies mostly in the Most Basin, in an agricultural landscape.
 The eastern part of the municipal territory with the Březno village lies in the Lower Ohře Table.
-The town is situated at the confluence of the rivers Ohře and Chomutovka, on the left bank of the Ohře and on the right bank of the Chomutovka.
+The town is situated at the confluence of the Ohře and Chomutovka rivers, on the left bank of the Ohře and on the right bank of the Chomutovka.

 A distinctive geologic outcrop of the Cretaceous period called Březenské souvrství is located near the village of Březno.
 Today, it is protected as a nature monument.